 Interesting fact: a parody of “Super Size Me” by stand-up comedian Doug Benson

 Doug Benson’s answer to the film “Super Size Me” is one of the funniest documentaries there are about cannabis.
-True to the original, Benson consumes cannabis non-stop for 30 days and takes various tests to check the effects on his body and mental wellbeing.
+“Super High Me” stays true to the original as Benson consumes cannabis non-stop for 30 days and takes various tests to check the effects on his body and mental wellbeing.
 Before the experiment, Benson abstained for a month.